zephyrproject-rtos/zephyr/doc/installation/installation_linux_steps_optional.rst

 Alternatively you can add it to your :file:`~/.bashrc` file.

-Adding in the ARC toolchain
+Adding in the ARC Toolchain
 ***************************

 If you have installed the Tiny Mountain SDK provided by Yocto, you can